The facts of vaping

 Risks of vaping

 The biggest risks of vaping are the unknown risks.
-Vaping hasn’t been around long enough to know the risks of long-term use, but we do know it’s less harmful than smoking.
+Vaping has not been around for long enough for us to be certain about the risks of long-term vaping.
+However, if you currently smoke, vaping is less harmful.

 What we know